Newport Beach is a charter city governed by an elected, seven-member City Council, which operates under a council-manager form of government.

-The City Clerk’s Office provides service and support to the Mayor, City Council, City Manager and administrative departments, as well as the public.
-As the office of record, the City Clerk has responsibility for maintaining the official records of City Council actions in accordance with the legal requirements for public meetings and execution of all minutes, ordinances, resolutions and contracts.
-Services to the public include assistance with understanding and participating in the decision and policy making process and assistance with day-to-day inquiries.
+The City Clerk’s Office provides service and support to the Mayor, City Council, City Manager and City departments, as well as the public.
+The office has the responsibility for maintaining the official records of City Council actions in accordance with the legal requirements for public meetings and execution of all minutes, ordinances, resolutions and contracts.
+Services to the public include assistance with understanding and participating in the decision and policy making process, responding to requests for records and assistance with general inquiries.

 949-644-3200 | 100 Civic Center Drive, Bay 1B-D

 The Community Development Department’s services encompass revitalization of targeted areas, retaining and attracting businesses to Newport Beach, and creating and maintaining high-quality residential neighborhoods and business areas to ensure that Newport Beach provides safe, economically vital, and aesthetically pleasing places in which to live, work, and visit.
 The Department administers the City’s land use policies, including the general plan, zoning, building, subdivision, and environmental regulations, to ensure the orderly physical growth of the community.
-Program activities range from advanced and current planning to building permit inspection, plan check, code enforcement, Real Property and Asset Management Program and oversight of the Community Development Block Grant Program.
+Program activities range from advanced and current planning to building permit inspection, plan check, code enforcement, real property and asset management and oversight of the Community Development Block Grant Program.